Jira logoJira

 Is Jira better than Linear?

 It depends on your needs.
-Jira offers 6 key features including Scrum and Kanban boards and Roadmaps, while Linear provides 6 features including AI issue triage and Auto-labeling.
+Jira offers 6 key features including Scrum and Kanban boards and Roadmaps, while Linear provides 8 features including Lightning-fast UI with keyboard-first navigation and GitHub and GitLab integration (auto-link PRs to issues).
 Jira uses a freemium model with a free tier, while Linear is freemium with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is Jira cheaper than Linear?